-Student intervention plans will be implemented for any student who struggles in academic aspects of the MS-SLP program; the form follows.
+Student intervention plans will be implemented for any student who struggles in academic aspects of the MS-SLP program (the form is available through Starfish).
 An intervention plan will be developed by the instructor of an academic course for a student not meeting one or more of the learning outcomes for the course.
 The student's intervention plan will specify the learning indicator targeted, the individually-developed intervention, and the date the remediated work is due.
 Competency will be evaluated as being satisfactory or in need of further remediation.